Yakitori Course 1 week~

 <Flavors of Yakitori>

 There are mainly two types of sauce for yakitori:

 ・Tare : a salty- sweet sauce made from soy sauce and sugar, mixed with spices.
 Yakitori restaurants has own secret recipes for their tare, often using it for decades, or sometimes for generations.

 ・Shio or salt: you can enjoy the flavor of ingredient itself more.
 Some yakitori restaurants use special salt, including salt with own blended mixture.

 The goal of this course is to acquire skills required for cooking common menus at Yakitori restaurants.
 After learning the basics of Japanese cuisine, students will focus on high level of knowledge and expertise.
-For those who want to open their own yakitori restaurants in their home countries, we also have special training lessons once a week.
+For those who want to open their own yakitori restaurants in their home countries, we also have special training lessons.

 In addition, we go to the market to learn how to select food ingredients, go to sake brewery tour outside school training to learn about elements important for yakitori restaurant.